How to Limit Screen Time with Healthy Habits & a Bigger YES

 You might be asking the question: but HOW do I teach healthy screen habits?

-Wouldn’t it be nice if there was a formula, or just a series of steps, to tackle this tough issue of screen rules?
+Wouldn’t it be nice if there were a formula, or just a series of steps, to limit screen time and, voila, end up with a healthy, balanced child who knows exactly when and how much screen time is best for their own needs??
 The truth is… there is no formula.
 The key is to have parents and kids working together toward a clear vision for your family.

 FOUNDATION: You are safe with me, even if glued to the screen